Omega-Void/omega-void.github.io/content/tutorials/binexp-corner-2-rev.md

 ## Final Word
 This was probably a long read, but hopefully it was helpful to get a general understanding of how to approach a both a little bit of static and dynamic analysis.
 In later episodes we want to cover things like, obfuscation and packers, encryption, memory protections and their bypasses, return oriented programming, and other things.

 Additionally, we only covered x64 and x32 bit architectures, there's also others like ARM, and you'll have to do your own research on those.
-A good resource for ARM is at [Azeria Lab](https://azeria-labs.com/writing-arm-assembly-part-1/).
+A good resource for ARM assembly is at [Azeria Labs](https://azeria-labs.com/writing-arm-assembly-part-1/).

 Hope you enjoyed, if you did, dive deep and have fun.